willnorris/willnorris.com/content/posts/2023/tailscale-custom-domain.md

 I then configure the coredns-tailscale plugin to use my `ipn.willnorris.net` zone, and register itself with my Tailscale auth key.

+(Edit: soon after publication, these changes were merged upstream, so this entire paragraph is outdated.
+However, I do now use [a fork](https://github.com/willnorris/records) of the records coredns plugin.)
 Now this auth key is the one really non-standard bit, and relies on a [local change] I made to coredns-tailscale.
 Normally, it requires that a Tailscale client be running on the host system (the docker image in my case).
 I added support for having coredns join the tailnet directly using [tsnet],